stanleyshuang/ima2/README.md

  For example, an isolated network built for develop the environment can be specified as

-Set Environment Variables
+##### Set Environment Variables
 ```
     source ./_build/runes-1-qnapxizhi-buffalo/env.sh
 ```

 To look at the environment variables, they include

-1. ni: the name of network interface, It is usually the network interface which connects to the router or gateway of the host machine running VMs ("en6: USB 10/100/1000 LAN" in the example of "runes-1-qnapxizhi-buffalo")
+1. **ni: the name of network interface**, It is usually the network interface which connects to the router or gateway of the host machine running VMs ("en6: USB 10/100/1000 LAN" in the example of "runes-1-qnapxizhi-buffalo")
-2. ip_prx: the first 3 sections of the IPv4 network, In this example, the router hosts a network of 192.168.11.0/8. ("192.168.11" in the example of "runes-1-qnapxizhi-buffalo")
+2. **ip_prx: the first 3 sections of the IPv4 network**, In this example, the router hosts a network of 192.168.11.0/8. ("192.168.11" in the example of "runes-1-qnapxizhi-buffalo")
-3. cnc_ip" the IP of CNC server, the IP of the CNC server.
+3. **cnc_ip" the IP of CNC server**, the IP of the CNC server.
 It would be associated with domain name, "cnc.mirai,.com", in the built-in DNS server, so that bots could find the CNC with the specific domain name. ("192.168.11.11" in the example of "runes-1-qnapxizhi-buffalo")
-4. tgt_psz: the 4th section of IP of the first target VM, In other words, take this example, the IP of the first target VM would be 192.168.0.30.
+4. **tgt_psz: the 4th section of IP of the first target VM**, In other words, take this example, the IP of the first target VM would be 192.168.0.30.
 The second one would be 192.168.0.31.
 Then, the third one would be 192.168.0.32, and so on. ("30" in the example of "runes-1-qnapxizhi-buffalo")
 To verify the correctness, echo the environment variables to see if set successfully or not

-Verify Environment Variables
+##### Verify Environment Variables
 ```
     echo $ni
     > en6: USB 10/100/1000 LAN